Greytiger23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying content of a file
+displaying contents of 2 files